marco-compiler/marco/docs/BuildOnLinuxMacOS.md

 In order to ease the process for newcomers, the instructions needed to build LLVM are reported here.

 The build type is set to `Release` in order to allow for faster build and execution times, but it strongly suggested setting it to `Debug` when developing on MARCO.
 The `LLVM_INSTALL_PATH` variable must be set to the desired installation path.
+It is also suggested to use Ninja as Makefiles generator, and the `-DLLVM_PARALLEL_{COMPILE,LINK}_JOBS` variables to control the use of machine resources.
+See the LLVM official CMake configuration guide for further details.

 ```bash
 git clone https://github.com/marco-compiler/llvm-project.git